dpck/depack/README.md

 ### Single Default Export

-> The idea is actually that you can do the following, but it's not working correctly at the moment (the default method has to be called with `.default`).<em>
+> The idea is actually that you can do the following, <em>
 >    ```js
 >    import commonJs from 'common-js'
 >    commonJs('hello')